yh382/F1-Tenth-Duke/driver_stack_setup.rst

 	* External monitor/display, HDMI cable, keyboard, mouse

-.. warning:: **Before you proceed**, this specific section goes over how to set up the driver stack **natively** if you have Jetson Xaviers and above, **and** JetPack versions after 5.0 and wish to use ROS 2.
-For JetPack versions below 5.0 and Jetsons before Xavier, go to :ref:`Driver Stack Setup with Docker Containers <doc_drive_workspace_docker>` and follow the instructions there.
+.. warning:: This instruction only for Jetson Xaviers NX, which has JetPack versions after 5.0 and ROS2 only.

 Overview
 ----------